-- 1) deliverability (the extent to which a project is deemed likely to deliver the expected benefits within the declared cost. time and performance envelope). - affordability (the extent to which the level of expenditure and financial risk involved in a project can be taken up on. given the Client's overall financial position. both singly and in the light of other current and projected commitments); and - 3) value for money. - b) Other project related meetings - i) The Service Provider must ensure that proceedings of meetings (whether formal or informal) are formally documented.
-These meetings may be between the Service Provider. sub-Service Providers. and/or other Stakeholders.
-The Client may attend these meetings. - ii) Project Liaison Committee (PLC) meeting
+- deliverability (the extent to which a project is deemed likely to deliver the expected benefits within the declared cost, time and performance envelope). - 2) affordability (the extent to which the level of expenditure and financial risk involved in a project can be taken up on, given the Client's overall financial position, both singly and in the light of other current and projected commitments); and - value for money. - b) other project related meetings

-The PLC will meet on an ad-hoc basis during the Design Stage of the project to discuss and resolve project related issues and matters of interest or concern to project Stakeholders and affected communities. the Client. and the Service Provider.
-The PLC will meet prior to the monthly site meetings or as may be required from time to time during the Construction Phase to discuss and resolve project related issues and matters of interest or concern to project Stakeholders and affected communities. the Client and the Service Provider.

-Works Contract Hand-over meeting It is required that the Contract Engineer and the Engineer's Representative (Resident Engineer) attend the works contract hand-over meeting.
+- i) The Consulting Engineer must ensure that proceedings of meetings (whether formal or informal) are formally documented.
+These meetings may be between the Consulting Engineer, sub-Service Providers, and/or other Stakeholders.
+The Client may attend these meetings. - ii) Project Liaison Committee (PLC) meeting The PLC will meet on an ad-hoc basis during the Design Stage of the project to discuss and resolve project related issues and matters of interest or concern to project Stakeholders and affected communities, the Client, and the Consulting Engineer.
+The PLC will meet prior to the monthly site meetings or as may be required from time to time during the Construction Phase to discuss and resolve project related issues and matters of interest or concern to project Stakeholders and affected communities, the Client and the Consulting Engineer. - iii) Works Contract Hand-over meeting It is required that the Contract Engineer and the Engineer's Representative (Resident Engineer) attend the works contract hand-over meeting.